[ Skip Main Nav ]

 Since its founding, University of Phoenix has helped transform the landscape of higher education in widely recognized ways.
 Many of the conveniences that 21st-century students enjoy ― evening classes, flexible scheduling, continuous enrollment, a student-centered environment, online classes, digital library, computer simulations — were pioneered through University of Phoenix’s efforts.
 In fact, University of Phoenix has removed many of the barriers to education for busy adults by providing accessible scheduling and rigorous degree programs centered on professional goals.

-Today, University of Phoenix is the nation's largest private university, offering more than 100 degree programs at more than 100 locations, as well as Internet curriculum in most countries around the world.
+Today, University of Phoenix is the nation's largest private university, offering more than 100 degree programs at locations nationwide, as well as Internet curriculum in most countries around the world.

 University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association (ncahlc.org).
 University of Phoenix was granted initial accreditation in 1978 and the accreditation was reaffirmed in 1982, 1987, 1992, 1997, 2002, and 2013.